oforfamar/mern-test-pr/DATABASE.md

 # Database Setup Guide

-This project uses Prisma ORM with PostgreSQL for data persistence.
+This project uses Prisma ORM with MongoDB for data persistence.

 ## Quick Start